salomondush/Flack/README.md

 # Project 0

-Web Programming with Python and
+Web Programming with Python and Javascript
+ This is a submission for project0.
+I used flask because I've already covered it in the first cs50 course.
+Moreover, it is more dynamic.

 Website name: MySelf
     description: This website is going to depict my life, who I am as a person, my aspirations,